mctools/mcpl/usage_cmdline.md

 The MCPL distribution includes a handy command-line tool, `mcpltool`, which can be used to either inspect MCPL files, or to carry out a limited number of operations on them.
 Since release 1.2, it also includes a second tool, `pymcpltool`, which provides additional inspection features in the form of plots and statistics display.

-**NOTE: The pymcpltool mentioned on this page is only available once MCPL 1.2.0 is released (early July 2017)**

 This page includes a few examples of how the command-line tools can be used, but users are referred to
 {% include linkpaper.html subsection=2.3 %} for more information.